 Combining the Agile DMAIC methodology with the Kanban method allows you to take the best out of two thus leading to process optimization.
 This is possible as the nature of both Agile DMAIC methodology and the Kanban method suggests you take the process as it is and make incremental improvements over time.

 Whereas the Kanban method recommends you visualize your process on a digital Kanban board by splitting distinct process stages at different columns of the board, the Agile DMAIC methodology affords you the necessary process steps to follow in order to get an effective process.
 Therefore, the process steps previously shown in the figure above can be interpreted as the columns of your digital Kanban board.
-You can easily apply and visualize the Agile DMAIC approach using a Six Sigma DMAIC process Kanban board template.
+You can easily apply and visualize the Agile DMAIC approach using our Basic or Advanced Agile DMAIC Template.

 As soon as you set up your digital Kanban board, it is possible to start filling it with Kanban cards designating specific tasks, define WIP limits for each process step, track progress and analyze the process flow by means of specific Kanban metrics, thus enabling continuous process improvements.